 A Lifeline for Christmas

 If you live alone, or have a relative that does, then our personal alarm service can really help make a different.
 By wearing a pendant around your wrist or neck you’re ensuring that you’ll be able to call for help if you fall or feel unwell and cannot reach the telephone.

-    With an alarm you’ll be connected to our 24-Hour Care Team.
+With an alarm you’ll be connected to our 24-Hour Response Team.
 Our TSA Accredited team are available 365 days a year (yes, including Christmas) and will respond instantly once you press your pendant button.
 They’ll call for help on your behalf, by contacting friends, family and neighbours.
 The emergency services will also be contacted if required.